yagosys/202301/demo/gke/cfos_multus/doc/README.md

 - create net-attach-def for application deployment
 We will create net-attach-def with mac-vlan CNI ,multus CNI will use this net-attach-def to create  network and attach POD to the network.
-We use host-local as IPAM CNI. this net-attach-def is for application to attach. the cni config of macvlan use bridge mode and associated with *""* interface on worker node. if the master interface on worker node is other than . you need change that. you can ssh into worker node to check master interface name. the net-attach-def has name *""*.  we also use *""* as label in policy manager demo. if you change this name to something  else, you will also need to change the image for policy manager where ** is hard coded in the image script. in the nad config, we inserted specific custom route *,,*, for traffic destinated to these subnets, the nexthop is cFOS interface ip.
+We use host-local as IPAM CNI. this net-attach-def is for application to attach. the cni config of macvlan use bridge mode and associated with *"ens4"* interface on worker node. if the master interface on worker node is other than ens4. you need change that. you can ssh into worker node to check master interface name. the net-attach-def has name *"cfosapp"*.  we also use *"cfosapp"* as label in policy manager demo. if you change this name to something  else, you will also need to change the image for policy manager where *cfosapp* is hard coded in the image script. in the nad config, we inserted specific custom route *,,{ "dst": "1.1.1.1/32", "gw": "10.1.200.252"}*, for traffic destinated to these subnets, the nexthop is cFOS interface ip.
 - paste below command to create net-attach-def

 ```